-To be blunt, both conferences and retreats tend to be very expensive.
+Both conferences and retreats tend to be expensive.
 They are an investment, and your goals as a writer should dictate whether attending one will be worthwhile.

 True writing conferences are intended for writers to network with other writers and publishing industry professions (literary agents, publishing house representatives, editors, etc.) while also having the opportunity to attend lectures and workshops.
 There will be very little time to do any writing while attending a conference as the two or three days of that conference will probably be fully scheduled with various events from sun-up to sun-down.
 Some conferences will include time for writers to meet with fans.
-If the conference is hosted by a professional association or educational organization, you might be able to write off the costs of the conference as business expenditures or get some kind of scholarship or grant to cover the costs.
+If the conference is hosted by an educational organization, you might be able to get some kind of scholarship or grant to cover the costs.
+If the conference is hosted by a professional association, you might be able to write off the costs of the conference as business expenditures.

-Instead, I encourage you to look up writer’s conferences in your local area, and then to look at national conferences if you want to broaden your exposure.
-Try to find out about merit scholarships or grants that can help cover your attendance fees.
+I encourage you to look up writer’s conferences in your local area, and then to look at national conferences if you want to broaden your exposure.
+Research merit scholarships or grants that can help cover your attendance fees.
 Go in a group with other writers from your area to help make travel and hotel charges more manageable.

-As for writing retreats, I discourage most writers from paying for something they could organize on their own for much cheaper.
+I discourage most writers from paying for something they could organize on their own for much cheaper.
 Take a holiday and dedicate your time off from normal life to writing.
-A so-called “stay-cation” may even work well for this.
+A so-called staycation might work well for this.
 Do what suits your needs and budget.
-Check in with online writing forums and groups in order to keep yourself accountable and to get feedback if needed.
+Check in with online writing forums and groups in order to keep yourself accountable and get feedback if needed.